arshamalh/twitter_simple_tracker/README.md

 Specifically made for Adjoe to show my interest in their company and my capablity to make concurrent applications using goroutines.

+Just a tip for adjoe viewers, using gocron package is much better than anything I write, so I wrote a simplified version of this application in /adjoe folder that I wrote goroutines myself.

 This tracker will track users and tweets activities in twitter.

 It's the raw version of TwigoPanel: https://github.com/arshamalh/twigoPanel